HDFGroup/vol-rest/README.md

 ## III.A.
-Writing HDF5 REST VOL applications
+Writing HDF5 REST VOL plugin applications

-Any HDF5 application using the REST VOL must:
+Any HDF5 application using the REST VOL plugin must:

 + Include `rest_vol_public.h`, found in the `include` directory of the REST VOL plugin installation directory.